 Dear presidential candidates: You cannot ignore China!
 Do you disagree with our current strategy?
 All of it?
 Are you sure?
 You need to be sure.
 Because I haven’t heard much about it from any of you.
 It’s sort of like you don’t understand how much the US-China relationship will shape the coming decades.
 Seriously.
 A lot.
 Please, please hire China advisers that value evidence over ideology.
 Yes, like me.
-And many much better than me, like Shaun Rein, Jessica Beinecke, Kaiser Kuo, Eric Olander, Bill Bishop, Dan Harris, Samm Sacks, John Pabon, Benjamin Shobert, Paul Triolo, Damien Ma.
+And many much better than me, like Shaun Rein, Jessica Beinecke, Kaiser Kuo, Eric Olander, Bill Bishop, Dan Harris, Samm Sacks, Benjamin Shobert, Paul Triolo, Damien Ma.
 And I’d be happy to recommend many others.
 You can’t afford to get China wrong.
 Seriously.
 Let us help you.
 Our proud nation will be forever grateful.
 Kindest regards, An honest-to-goodness American.

 This is followed by a bunch of comments, some of may or may not be tongue-in-cheek.
 As a lawyer, I am not so good at distinguishing — not kidding.

 My first thought upon seeing Dr. Dorfman’s post was to leave a comment asking him to remove me from the list because I am not even remotely qualified to serve in the position for which he nominated me.
 But I didn’t do that because I worried that without a full explanation as to why I am not qualified, my comment would be viewed as false modesty and I hate that sort of thing.
 So I have remained silent until now.
 But this being my blog I can go into great detail why my name truly does not belong on this list and then I can very briefly discuss some of the other names on this list and why I find Dr. Dorfman’s post at least somewhat troubling.